*****PLEASE CONTACT US EVEN IF OUR DIARY SAYS NO AVAILABILITY*****

 5 minutes from the Malahide village and beaches

 25 minutes to Dublin city centre by local bus or train.
-(5 minute walk)
+(5 minute walk to bus stop)

 Accommodation will include breakfast- Selection of cereal, eggs, toast, bagels, cheese, jams, tea, coffee and orange juice..

-Airport pickup and drop off can usually be organised for a small fee of £5 each way for 4 people.
+Airport pickup and drop off can usually be organised.

 Once you are settled in, a few minutes brings you to the vibrant village of Malahide which boasts a lovely 12th century castle set on 250 acres of park land, there are over 25 restaurants, lively traditional Irish pubs, coffee shops, gift shops, chic fashion boutiques, a yachting marina, not to mention miles of golden sandy beaches to choose from in this town along with traditional Irish pubs with live music.